perwin/imfit/docs/config_file_format.md

 # Configuration File Format

-Imfit and makeimage *always* require a configuration file, a text file which describes the model to be fit to the data (in the case of imfit) or to be generated (in the case of makeimage), plus some optional information about the image itself.
+Imfit, imfit-mcmc, and makeimage *always* require a configuration file, a text file which describes the model to be fit to or compared with the data (in the case of imfit or imfit-mcmc) or to be generated (in the case of makeimage), plus some optional information about the image itself.

 This page provides a basic description of the configuration file format.

+In what follows, I generally use "imfit" to refer to both imfit *and* imfit-mcmc, unless otherwise noted.

 ### Blank lines and Comments